 Having a pet go missing can be a difficult and stressful experience.
-It is our goal to help pets return home.
+Our goal is to help pets return home.
 Please use our lost and found pet resources to increase the chance of a happy reunion.

 We encourage you to take an active role in finding your pet.
 We highly recommend you visit our Shelter as well as other shelters and rescue organizations in surrounding areas to search for your animal.
 You are more likely to identify your lost pet in person.

-If you see a pet roaming without an owner, you can contact your local Animal Control Agency and notify them of the pet's description and location.
+If you see a pet roaming without an owner and you do not feel comfortable taking the pet into your home, contact your local Animal Control Agency and notify them of the pet's description and location.

 We encourage you to take an active role in finding your pet.
 While we try to reunite every lost pet that enters our doors, you are the person most likely to identify your pet.
 We highly recommend you visit our Shelter as well as other...

-We charge fees to cover the cost of caring for your pet while they are at the Shelter, including food.
+We charge fees to cover the cost of caring for your pet while they are at the Shelter.
 Please note that you may incur additional fees if an Animal Control Officer brings your animal to us.